carpedm20/visual-analogy-tensorflow/README.md

 This implementation conatins:

-1. Analogy transformations dependent on the query context
+1. Analogy transformations of `shape` dataset
-    - with Objective for vector-addition-based analogies (L_add)
+    - with objective for vector-addition-based analogies (L_add)
-    - with Objective for multiple fully connected layers (L_deep)
+    - with objective for multiple fully connected layers (L_deep)
+2. Animation transfer of `sprite` dataset
-2. Analogy-making with a disentangled feature representation
+    - with objective for a disentangled feature representation (L_dis)
+    - with objective for multiple softmax classifiers (L_{dis+cls})
+3. Animation extrapoliation of `sprite` dataset
-    - without objective for classifiers (L_dis)
+    - with objective for a disentangled feature representation (L_dis)
     - with objective for multiple softmax classifiers (L_{dis+cls})